clk-project/clk/doc/use_cases/scrapping_the_web.md

-I sometimes need to extract some date from some html page.
+I sometimes need to extract some date from some HTML page.
 Those pages barely change, so I need to fetch them only once in a while.

 This article is not actually about scrapping the data. `requests` and `BeautifulSoup` already provide what I generally need.
-It is more about making sure I don't run to much unnecessary requests against the site because: 1. it is not polite, and 2.
-I will eventually reach some uncomfortable rate limit.
+It is more about making sure I don't run to many unnecessary requests against the site because it is not polite, and I will eventually reach some uncomfortable rate limit.

 For the scope of this article, I will mock the scrapping part<sup><a id="fnr.1" class="footref" href="#fn.1" role="doc-backlink">1</a></sup> with the following code.